energywebfoundation/origin/docs/trade/exchange.md

 You can read more about dependency injection in NestJS [here](https://docs.nestjs.com/providers#dependency-injection).
 You can read more about using the repository design pattern with TypeORM in NestJS applications [here](https://docs.nestjs.com/recipes/sql-typeorm).

 ## Exchange Architecture
-This NestJS applicaton is broken down into NestJS modules or 'pods' that manage different features/functionalities of the Exchange:
+This NestJS applicaton is broken down into NestJS modules or 'pods' that manage the Exchange functionalities:
 - [Account](#account)
 - [Asset](#asset)
 - [Bundle](#bundle)